In the days just gone by, seeking help was an arduous exercise in itself.

 Because both internal and external messages are woven in the same thread, chances are high that some of your internal communication mistakenly leaks to your customer’s inbox.
 Can look downright clumsy and ugly, right?

 Adding to the plight of customers is the fact traditional help desk solutions are highly siloed, where people and channels work independently.
-It is, undoubtedly frustrating for the customer to repeat themselves over and over to new people every time they switch a channel or are re-routed.
+It is, undoubtedly frustrating for the customer to repeat themselves over and over to new people every time they switch a channel or are re-routed even for a simple task like a password reset.
 Confusion and distrust are likely to spur when a response received on chat support is too different from the response to the same query on email.

 Even Gmail’s collaborative inbox fails to make life simpler for customer support executives.
 It fails to deliver on its core promise – making collaboration easy.
 Monitoring conversations with collaborative inbox is a nightmare.